 How We Saved $18,000 Buying a House

 My husband and I recently joined the first-time homeowners club.

 But we didn’t get the first house we made an offer on.
 Or the second.
 For us, the sixth time was the charm.

 That’s because we faced some tough competition.
 Every time we made an offer, other people made offers — including all-cash ones — and we kept getting outbid.
 We didn’t want to mistakenly overpay, so we remained patient and kept looking.

 The first time we made an offer, it was an emotional experience.
-We poured over every word of the contract, carefully evaluating how each negotiating point would make us more or less attractive to the sellers.
+We pored over every word of the contract, carefully evaluating how each negotiating point would make us more or less attractive to the sellers.
 But after a while, we became more comfortable with the process.